Housing Accessibility Conundrum: What do these technical assistance questions have in common?

 FHA Resources and Complaint Information

-Complaints of Fair Housing Act violations may be filed with the U.S. Department of Housing and Urban Development (HUD).
+Complaints about Fair Housing Act violations may be filed with the U.S. Department of Housing and Urban Development (HUD).

 You can also contact your local Fair Housing Initiatives Program (FHIP) agency.
 These are fair housing organizations and other non-profits that receive funding through HUD to assist people who believe they have been victims of housing discrimination.
 FHIP organizations partner with HUD to help people identify government agencies that handle complaints of housing discrimination.
 They also conduct preliminary investigation of claims, including sending “testers” to properties suspected of practicing housing discrimination.
 For questions about the accessibility provisions of the Fair Housing Act, contact Fair Housing FIRST at 888-341-7781 (voice/TTY).